thedotmack/the-dev-server-mcp/HOW-IT-WORKS.lock.md

 ### What This MCP Guarantees

-✅ **Persistent memory** of server state across conversations
+✅ **Persistent registry** of managed processes across MCP restarts
-✅ **Auto-detection** of common dev servers on ports 3000-9000
+✅ **Deterministic PM2 operations** driven off stored config
-✅ **Real-time process checking** using system commands
+✅ **Consistent lifecycle commands** (`start/stop/restart/delete`)
-✅ **Log file access** for debugging
+✅ **Log tailing** without manual file lookup
-✅ **PM2 integration** for production-like setups
+✅ **Global PM2 status** via MCP

 ### What This MCP Does NOT Do

-❌ Does not automatically start/stop servers (only tracks them)
+❌ Does not auto-detect unmanaged processes anymore (must be registered)
-❌ Does not modify code or configuration files
+❌ Does not modify application code or env files
-❌ Does not restart crashed servers
+❌ Does not provide health probes beyond PM2 status
-❌ Does not manage multiple projects simultaneously
+❌ Does not yet manage multiple hosts or remote PM2 targets
-❌ Does not work on Windows (uses Unix commands like `lsof`, `ps`)
+❌ Does not work on Windows (relies on Unix + PM2)

 ### Platform Compatibility